marcothuemmler/org.thuemmler.reversi/README.md

 http://localhost:3000
 ```

-API requests from the frontend are automatically proxied to the backend running on port `8080`.
+Frontend API requests are automatically proxied to the backend (`localhost:8080`).

 ---